realdognose/dbus-fronius-smart-meter-with-phase1-injection/README.md

 # dbus-fronius-smart-meter with Phase 1 Hack

-⚠️ Only usable with a Single-Phase System, where the actual values of L2 and L3 doesn't matter to ESS ⚠️
+⚠️ Only usable with a Single-Phase System, where the actual values of L2 and L3 doesn't matter *for ESS* ⚠️

 This is a fork of the original dbus-fronius-smart-meter repository.
 I'm running ESS on a victron with a *dedicated* battery behind a fronius hybrid inverter with it's own battery.
 The subgrid Multigrid inverter should take over supply of it's attached loads during